PCC: Paraphrasing with Bottom-k Sampling and Cyclic Learning for Curriculum Data Augmentation: Introduction

-In summary, our proposed framework, called \textbf{PCC}: \textbf{P}araphrasing with Bottom-k Sampling and \textbf{C}yclic Learning for \textbf{C}urriculum Data Augmentation, makes three major contributions as followed: \begin{itemize} \item We exploit the use of paraphrase with mutual implication as a data augmentation source in the curriculum learning. \item To generate mutual implicative paraphrases, we propose a curriculum-aware paraphrase generation module composed of three units, namely, a paraphrase candidate generator with bottom-k sampling for generating super-hard instances, a filtering mechanism, and a difficulty measure using textual similarity. \item We propose cyclic learning to enter each curriculum multiple times to reduce catastrophic forgetting. \end{itemize} Experimental results indicate that PCC surpasses competitive baselines on few-shot text classification as well as dialogue generation.
+In summary, our proposed framework, called \textbf{PCC}: \textbf{P}araphrasing with Bottom-k Sampling and \textbf{C}yclic Learning for \textbf{C}urriculum Data Augmentation, makes three contributions: \begin{itemize} \itemsep{0em} \item We exploit the use of paraphrasing with mutual implication as a data augmentation source in curriculum learning. \item To generate mutual implicative paraphrases, we propose a curriculum-aware paraphrase generation module composed of three units, namely, a paraphrase candidate generator with bottom-k sampling for generating super-hard instances, a filtering mechanism, and a difficulty measure using textual similarity. \item We propose cyclic learning to enter each curriculum multiple times. \end{itemize} Experimental results indicate that PCC surpasses competitive baselines on few-shot text classification as well as dialogue generation.
 Human evaluation indicates that bottom-k sampling effectively generates grammatically and lexically rich paraphrases, and PCC significantly improves our baseline dialogue agent.
 To our best knowledge, this is the first time to apply CDA on a generation task.

+\paragraph{Takeaway} Overall, we present the effectiveness of paraphrasing as a curriculum data augmentation technique.
+The use of cyclic learning and bottom-k sampling further boosts performance.
+With some modifications, future works can treat PCC as a data augmentation framework and adapt it to other downstream tasks.
+Future works can also leverage bottom-k sampling in generating textual outputs that are grammatically and lexically rich.